Their Last Season

 Then he opened it.

-Sumayya gasped.
 She understood.

-It was Ayla's bangle box — bangles of every colour except pink and white.
+Bangles of every colour except pink and white.

-Sumayya looked at Hamza.
+Sumaiya looked at Hamza.

 "It's hers.

-See — she kept her promise.
-But I couldn't."
+See, she kept her promise.

 Then he took out another small box from the locker and opened it.

 "I bought them for her.
-But now it's too late."

 He hiccupped.

-Sumayya patted his thigh.
+She patted his thigh.

-"It's just I and her remnants."
+"It's just me and her remnants."

 "How did she die, Hamza?"
 She couldn't stop herself from asking.